c-mawn/genetic-inverse-kinematics/README.md

 # Genetic Inverse Kinematics
 Finding inverse kinematic solutions for over-actuated 2D robot arms using genetic algorithms.
 A project for Advanced Algorithms at Olin College of Engineering by [Charlie Mawn](https://github.com/c-mawn) and [Dominic Salmieri](https://github.com/joloujo).

+## Setup

+This project was developed and tested in Python 3.10+.
+We recommend using a virtual environment.

+The necessary packages are `numpy` and `matplotlib`. `pip-tools` is an optional but recommended command line tool we use to manage package and subpackage versions.

+**To install the necessary requirements, use `pip install -r requirements.txt` in the command line.**

+If you change the requirements, you can rerun that command to install the new packages, or use `pip-sync` from pip-tools in the command line to also uninstall unnecessary packages or versions.
+If you need to add new packages, you can add them to `requirements.txt` directly, or just put the package name in `requirements.in` and use `pip-compile` from pip-tools in the command line to autogenerate a requirements file that ensures all package and subpackage versions work well with each other.

+## Usage

+After installing necessary packages, run the algorithm by using `python3 src/main.py` in the command line.

+To change parameters of the genetic algorithm, go to the bottom of `main.py` and alter the arguments passed into the `run_ga` function.

 ## Writeup

 ### Genetic Algorithms